 Grantees must be non-profit development organizations, approved by the DED director, that invest or intend to invest in workforce housing eligible activities, and have an active board of directors with expertise in development, construction, and finance.

-Through fiscal year 2020-21, grants shall be awarded on a competitive basis until grant funds are no longer available.
-The initial competitive application cycle is now open.
-Applications are due March 30, 2018.
+Grants shall be awarded on a competitive basis until grant funds are no longer available.
+The initial competitive application cycle took place in 2017-18.
+A new allocation of funds allows for a 2020 application cycle.
+The 2020 application cycle is now open.
+A required Letter of Intent is due December 15, 2020.
+Applications are due January 28, 2021.

 No more than $1,000,000 may be awarded to any one non-profit development organization over a two-year period, with no more than $2,000,000 cumulative for any single grantee through fiscal year 2020-21.